reid-moffat/suite-metrics/README.md

 const concurrentMetrics = new ConcurrentSuiteMetrics();
 ```

-*Note: ConcurrentSuiteMetrics does work fine for sequential tests; however, it requires async calls, a parameter for
+*Note: ConcurrentSuiteMetrics works fine for sequential tests; however, it is more complex (async calls, a parameter
-stopTest(), and a bit more overhead with the mutex locks.
-It is recommended to only use it when required for simplicity*
+for stopTest(), and some mutex lock overhead) so it is recommended to only use it when required*

 ### Tracking Tests